Bushidao666/api-de-conversoes-v2-ecommerce-shopify/README.md

 ```

 ### Environment Variables
-This project requires environment variables for Facebook API credentials and potentially webhook secrets.
+This project requires environment variables for Facebook API credentials, CORS configuration, and potentially webhook secrets and geolocation services.

 1.  **Create `.env.local` file:**
     Copy the `.env.example` file (if it doesn't exist, create one based on the template below) to a new file named `.env.local` in the project root.